 Consortium for Georgetown Students

 Participation in the Consortium program is restricted to main campus degree candidates in good academic standing.
 Non-Degree students are ineligible to take courses through the Consortium program.
-For specific eligibility requirements and instructions please refer to your respective Bulletin.
+For specific eligibility requirements and instructions please refer to your respective school’s Bulletin.

-Courses excluded from Consortium registration include no courses for audit or pass/fail, physical education courses, study abroad, non-credit courses, and any individualized course such as independent study, tutorial, directed reading, private music instruction, internship, practicum and student teaching.
+Courses excluded from Consortium registration include courses for audit or pass/fail, physical education courses, study abroad, non-credit courses, and any individualized course such as independent study, tutorial, directed reading, private music instruction, internship, practicum and student teaching.

 Courses may be taken only for a grade.
 They may not be taken on an Audit or Pass/Fail basis.
-Graduating students should alert their consortium instructors that they are graduating and their grades are necessary for graduation clearance.
+Graduating students should alert their instructors that they are graduating and their grades are necessary for graduation clearance.

-Registration in Consortium courses must be requested on a Consortium Registration Form, available in the Office of the Registrar or your Dean’s Office.
+Registration in Consortium courses must be requested on a Consortium Registration Form, available in the Office of the Registrar, in your Dean’s Office, or online.
 Consortium registration requires approval of your academic advisor and Dean before submitting the form to the Office of the Registrar for final approval and processing.
-Registration forms must be submitted to the Office of the Registrar by the end of the Add/Drop period.
+Registration forms must be submitted to the Office of the University Registrar by the end of the Add/Drop period.
 The visited school will not process Consortium Registration Forms until the General Registration period just prior to the start of classes.

 Tuition and Fees

 Tuition for Consortium courses is assessed at the current Georgetown tuition rate and paid to Georgetown.
 Additional course fees may be charged by the visited institution.
 Dropped courses are subject to the main campus refund schedule.

 For questions, please email email@example.com.